 Promoting diversity, equity and inclusion is a core value at TPG, embedded into the highest levels of our firm and guided by our Diversity, Equity & Inclusion Council.
-Created in 2015, the DE&I Council is a 17-member partner steering committee led by our CEO and Chief Human Resources Officer and supported by three advisory groups focused on recruiting and engagement with our external ecosystem and internal teams.
+Created in 2015, the DE&I Council is a 14-member partner steering committee led by Firm Partner Maryanne Hancock and President Todd Sisitsky.
+It is supported by three advisory groups focused on recruiting and engagement with our external ecosystem and internal teams.

 Board Diversity Initiative

 We have advanced board diversity on our portfolio companies’ boards of directors in terms of gender, race, ethnicity, and sexual orientation.
-As of August 2021, more than 70% of our companies’ US-based boards have both gender and racial/ethnic diversity, and we have helped appoint more than 120 women directors since the start of 2017.
-To broaden our executive network and influence our larger ecosystem, we have worked with leading diverse director organizations—such as the Thirty Percent Coalition, Women Corporate Directors, Him for Her, Ascend-Pinnacle, the Latino Corporate Directors Association, and Stanford Women on Boards—as collaborators, speakers, and often sponsors.
+As of June 2023, more than 80% of our portfolio companies’ US-based boards have both gender and racial/ethnic diversity, and our companies have appointed more than 400 diverse directors since 2017.
+To broaden our executive network and influence our larger ecosystem, we have worked with leading diverse director organizations—such as the Thirty Percent Coalition, Women Corporate Directors, Him for Her, Ascend-Pinnacle, the Latino Corporate Directors Association, The Alumni Society, Board Diversity Action Alliance, Black Women on Boards, The Boule Foundation, LGBTQ+ Corporate Directors, and Stanford Women on Boards—as collaborators, speakers, and often sponsors.

 Investing in Diverse-led